Oklahoma City Thunder prevail in Game 7 of NBA Finals to secure first title since relocating from Seattle

 It's the second championship for the franchise.
 The Seattle SuperSonics won the NBA title in 1979; the team was moved to Oklahoma City in 2008.
 There's nothing in the rafters in Oklahoma City to commemorate that title.

+"They behave like champions.
+They compete like champions," Daigneault said.
+"They root for each other's success, which is rare in professional sports.
+I've said it many times and now I'm going to say it one more time.
+They are an uncommon team and now they're champions."

-The Pacers led 48-47 at the half, even after losing star guard Tyrese Haliburton to what his father said was an Achilles tendon injury in the second quarter.
+The Pacers led 48-47 at the half even after losing Haliburton to what his father said was an Achilles tendon injury about seven minutes into the game.
 But they were outscored 34-20 in the third quarter as the Thunder built a 13-point lead and began to run away.

+"Deflated, but proud of everything we've accomplished," Pacers guard TJ McConnell said.

 Bennedict Mathurin had 24 points and 13 rebounds for Indiana, which still is waiting for its first NBA title.
 The Pacers — who were 10-15 after 25 games and were bidding to be the first team in NBA history to turn that bad of a start into a championship — had leads of 1-0 and 2-1 in the series, but they simply didn't have enough in the end.

-Home teams are now 16-4 in NBA Finals Game 7s.
+Home teams improved to 16-4 in NBA Finals Game 7s.
 And the Thunder became the seventh champion in the last seven seasons, a run of parity like none other in NBA history.

 Pacers forward Pascal Siakam was part of the Toronto team that won in 2019, Thunder guard Alex Caruso was part of the Los Angeles Lakers team that won in the pandemic "bubble" in 2020, Milwaukee won in 2021, Golden State in 2022, Pacers forward Thomas Bryant and Denver prevailed in 2023, and Boston won last year's title.

+And now, the Thunder get their turn.
+The youngest team to win a title in nearly a half-century has reached the NBA mountaintop.

-The Thunder are the ninth franchise to win a title in NBA Commissioner Adam Silver 12 seasons leading the league.
+The Thunder are the ninth franchise to win a title in NBA Commissioner Adam Silver's 12 seasons.
 His predecessor, David Stern, saw eight franchises win titles in his 30 seasons as commissioner.

+"It really hurts on the one hand," Pacers coach Rick Carlisle said.
+"On the other hand, this team has given all of Pacer Nation something to be very proud of."